Tudor1415/KDD-UMC-Geometric-AL/docs/_build/html/_sources/api/utils.rst.txt

 Utility helpers
 ===============

-This section lists both the legacy GAL utilities and the new geometry-aware helpers consumed by the ball-tree builders.
+This section lists both the in-package utilities and the legacy geometry helpers consumed by the ball-tree builders.

-.. automodule:: gal.utils.helpers
+.. automodule:: gal.utils.array_backend
    :members:
    :undoc-members:
    :show-inheritance: